 Published: October 13, 2021 • 2 min read

 My answer is: being really good at programming.

 Programming is tough.
 There is an insane amount to learn across languages, platforms, and tools.
-You’re going to be building and abandoning tons of mental models, breaking through limitations, forcing yourself to consider ideas that are counter-intuitive to you.
+You’re going to be building mental models, pushing your limitations, and considering counter-intuitive ideas.
 Just when you think you’ve got it all figured out, it changes.

 If you want to grow, have agency, and be passionate about your programming career, get good at it.
 Everything after that will be easier.